RangerRick/mw5modsync/README.md

 Right-click on the `do-sync.bat` file and run it as an administrator.

-(This is necessary to avoid issues with running powershell scripts without the right permissions.)
+(This is necessary to avoid issues with running powershell scripts without changing how your system handles script permissions.)